budgetdad/Eternaldad/README.md

 The **$122.55 difference** is not the cost of better food.
 It is the cost of the system that was previously absent.

-That is the measure of Eternaldad: **Systems produce outcomes.
+That is the measure of Budgetdad: **Systems produce outcomes.
 Improvisation produces crisis.**

 ---